ladybug-tools/lbt-honeybee/README.md

 A collection of Honeybee core Python libraries and extensions.

-Note that this repository and corresponding Python package does not contain any code and it simply exists to provide a shortcut for installing all of the honeybee extensions libraries together.
+Note that this repository and corresponding Python package does not contain any source code and it simply exists to provide a shortcut for installing all of the honeybee extensions together.

 ## Included Honeybee Extensions